 Former Southern coach Pete Richardson, current tight ends coach Fred McNair named to SWAC Hall of Fame

-BATON ROUGE - The Southewestern Athletic Conference named former Southern football head coach Pete Richardson to its 2024 Hall of Fame class Wednesday.
+BATON ROUGE - The Southwestern Athletic Conference named former Southern football head coach Pete Richardson to its 2024 Hall of Fame class Wednesday.

 Richardson is the second winningest coach in Southern football history and winning percentage, only being behind A.W.
 Mumford.
 He coached from 1993 to 2009, winning four SWAC conference titles.